-Mokopane is located on the central portion of the Northern limb of the Bushveld Complex, which hosts the second-largest vanadium resource in the world.
+Mokopane is located on the central portion of the northern limb of the Bushveld Complex.
 The project is in the Mokopane District of Limpopo Province, approximately 65 kilometres west of the provincial capital, Polokwane.
-The project includes one of the world’s largest primary vanadium resources, which has a weighted average grade of 1.41% V2O5 in-situ and 1.75% V2O5 in magnetite.
+The project includes one of the world’s largest primary vanadium resources, with a weighted average grade of 1.4% V2O5 in-whole rock and 1.75% V2O5 in-magnetite.

 Geology & Resources

 The Mokopane deposit is a layered orebody along a 5.5 kilometre north-south strike, dipping at between 18 and 22 degrees west.
 The project comprises three adjacent and parallel magnetite layers, namely the Main Magnetite Layer (“MML”), the MML-Hanging Wall (“MML-HW”) layer and the AB Zone.
 Its 298 Mt (JORC) resources and reserves have grades ranging from 1.6% to over 2.0% V2O5 as follows:

 The project comprises three adjacent and parallel magnetite layers, namely the Main Magnetite Layer (“MML”), the Main Magnetite Layer-Hanging Wall (“MML-HW”) layer and the AB Zone.
 Its 298 Mt (JORC) resources and reserves run across three parallel overlying magnetite layers with grades ranging from 1.6% to over 2.0% V2O5 as follows:

 - MML: 52 Mt @ 1.48% V2O5 (1.6-1.8% V2O5 in-magnetite);

 - MML-HW & Parting: 233 Mt @ 0.8% V2O5 (1.5-1.6 % V2O5 in-magnetite); and